SHAREHOLDER ALERT: Levi & Korsinsky Notifies Mercury Systems, Inc.(MRCY) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-29, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Mercury Systems, Inc. ("Mercury Systems" or the "Company") (NASDAQ: MRCY) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Jan.
+30, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Mercury Systems, Inc. ("Mercury Systems" or the "Company") (NASDAQ: MRCY ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Mercury Systems investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf persons and entities that purchased or otherwise acquired the common stock of Mercury between December 7, 2020 and June 23, 2023, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: